shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-line-item.md

   - **App & Web** - To run on both inventory types.
 This is the default setting.
   - **App Only** - To run in applications installed on mobile tablets, phones, and Windows 8 devices.
   - **Web Only** - To run on standard web sites and those optimized for browsers on mobile devices.
-- **Blocklist**: Select one or more blocklists (by default, the Xandr blocklist will always be applied).
+- **Blocklist**: Select one or more blocklists (by default, the Microsoft Advertising blocklist will always be applied).
 Any inventory in the blocklists you apply will automatically be excluded and not bid on by this line item.
 You can select from network/member-level blocklists or [Inventory Lists](inventory-lists-ali-only.md)  directly from the line item.
 Once applied, you can also view or export the blocklist.
 - **Allowlist**: Select an allowlist you would like to apply to this line item.
 You can select from network/member-level allowlists or [create an allowlist](inventory-targeting-ali.md) directly from the line item.
 Once applied, you can also view or export the allowlist.
 - **Ads.txt**: Do not use (not supported for deal line items).